bytebase/bytebase.com-old/content/docs/en/cli/integrate-with-gitlab.md

 Finally, you can trigger a migration by adding a new commit to your GitLab project.

-Here is a [demo](https://gitlab.com/bytebase-sample/tutorial-bb-ci).
-Commit a script to `dev/` and check if this job runs correctly.
+Commit a script to `dev/` and check if this job runs correctly:

 ![gitlab job result](/static/docs-assets/gitlab-job-result-1.png)

-You can browse the schema snapshot before and after the migration:
+The schema snapshots before and after the migration are stored in artifacts:

 ![gitlab job result](/static/docs-assets/gitlab-job-result-2.png)

+You can browse this [job detail](https://gitlab.com/bytebase-sample/tutorial-bb-ci/-/jobs/2472815264) on GitHub.com.